pyvista/pyvista-tutorial/_sources/tutorial/06_vtk/a_1_transition_vtk.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 189-193
+GENERATED FROM PYTHON SOURCE LINES 184-188

 The same goes with assigning face or cell connectivity/topology.
 With VTK you would normally have to loop using :func:`InsertNextCell` and :func:`InsertCellPoint`.
-For example, to create a single cell (triangle) and then assign it to `vtkPolyData`_:
+For example, to create a single cell (triangle) and then assign it to :vtk:`vtkPolyData`:

 ..
-GENERATED FROM PYTHON SOURCE LINES 193-201
+GENERATED FROM PYTHON SOURCE LINES 188-196

 .. code-block:: Python